The 8 key traits of a NextGen Leader

 3. Listens to the organization

 Another thing that all NGLs have in common is that they know how to listen.
 They know that they hired experts and know that they should listen to them.
 Because why would you hire a smart person to not listen to what they have to say?
 As Andrew Berkhout, Managing Director of Greenwheels, said in our podcast Innovative Leaders by INFO: “We don’t hire smart people to tell them what to do.
 They tell us what we should do.”
-If you want people to follow your vision for the future, you should listen to them on how to get there.
+If you want people to follow your vision for the future, you should listen to them about how to get there.
 To an NGL, listening and learning from the people in their organization comes naturally.

 Remmert Stipdonk (l) and Andrew Berkhout (r), CEO Greenwheels during the podcast recording